compassd/dcompass/README.md

 See [example.yaml](configs/example.yaml)

-Below is an script example using GeoIP to mitigate DNS pollution
+Below is a script using GeoIP to mitigate DNS pollution

 ```yaml
 script: